 UMBC offers eligible transfer students the opportunity to earn a bachelor's degree in history, political science, psychology or social work at the Universities at Shady Grove.
 Students spend the equivalent of two years at a community college and the final two years at the Universities at Shady Grove in Rockville, MD.
 UMBC is one of nine University System of Maryland institutions that offer upper-level undergraduate programs at the center.
 For more information, visit www.umbc.edu/shadygrove.

 Degree Paths for Shady Grove Transfer Students

 UMBC-Shady Grove welcomes transfer students and enjoys strong partnerships with Maryland's two-year colleges.
 Please visit the ARTSYS Website to learn more about recommended transfer programs.

 To assist with transfer planning, please note that Suggested Transfer Pathway planning guides are currently available to Frederick Community College and Montgomery College students and advisers.
-To access these planning guides, please visit www.umbc.edu/shadygrove, click on undergraduate program of interest, and then Preparing to Transfer.
+To access these planning guides, please visit www.umbc.edu/shadygrove, click on undergraduate program of interest, and then Suggested Transfer Pathways.

 How to Apply for Transfer Admission